cysouw/pandoc-ling/readme.md

 To include a linguistic example in Markdown `pandoc-ling` uses the `div` structure, which is indicated in Pandoc-Markdown by typing three colons at the start and three colons at the end.
 To indicate the `class` of this `div` the letters 'ex' (for 'example') should be added after the top colons (with or without space in between).
 This 'ex'-class is the signal for `pandoc-ling` to start processing such a `div`.
 The numbering of these examples will be inserted by `pandoc-ling`.

 Empty lines can be added inside the `div` for visual pleasure, as they mostly do not have an influence on the output.
-Exception: do *not* use empty lines between unlabeled line examples.
+Exception: do *not* use empty lines between unlabelled line examples.
 Multiple lines of text can be used (without empty lines in between), but they will simply be interpreted as one sequential paragraph.

 ```
 ::: ex